2underscores-vic/articles/realloc4cpp/realloc4cpp.md

 `M` >= `N` is calculated using one of known growth strategies (`new_capacity()` function in my sample code). `M` is a "preferred size" here.
 It is possible that the allocator doesn't have enough memory to expand the buffer for `M` elements but has for `N`.
-So it is a reasonble strategy to request both, and the allocator can try to satisfy at least the "minimal size" request if the "preferred" one can't be satisfied.
+So it is a reasonable strategy to request both, and the allocator can try to satisfy at least the "minimal size" request if the "preferred" one can't be satisfied.
 Of course, the allocator has the right to adjust/align the request and allocate slightly more, as before.